About the Bachelor of Fine Arts Degree in Interior Design

 The College of Visual Arts and Design at the University of North Texas offers undergraduate and graduate degrees in interior design through the Department of Design.
 Our faculty members have years of experience, both national and international, as independent designers, consultants and architects.
 As a student in the Interior Design program, your coursework will focus on computer-aided design, lighting, design for special populations, green and sustainable design, and the history of furniture and architecture, among other subjects.

-Many graduates of UNT's interior design program work as designers with established design and architectural firms or own businesses.
-Teaching interior design at the college level may require an advanced degree.
+Many graduates of the UNT CVAD Interior Design program work as designers for established design and architectural firms or run their own businesses.
+Teaching Interior Design at the college level typically requires an advanced degree.

 Admission to the B.F.A. in Interior Design Program